Commission for Sustainable Development

 Water, sanitation and gender are the major issues around WECF's commitment to the CSD process.
 The goals are to fully integrate women's concerns and issues within the policy framework of sustainable development.

-WECF involvement in policy formulation occurs to a large degree in the Major Groups.
+WECF involvement in policy formulation occures to a large degree in the Major Groups.
 They are responsible for engaging and liaising with major groups sectors and for enhancing participation in the work of CSD and in its intersessional processes.

 The WECF network is part of the Womens Major Group.
 This group concerns itself with the full, equal and beneficial integration of women in all development activities, in particular the Nairobi Forward-looking Strategies for the Advancement of Women, which emphasize women's participation in national and international ecosystem management and control of environment degradation.